Find Affordable College Courses

 143 Yearly Graduations

 Humboldt State University comes in at #16 on our list of the most popular colleges offering bachelor's degrees in conservation.
 Each year, around 6,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The conservation program at Humboldt State University awarded 143 bachelor's degrees during the 2020-2021 school year.
-About 62% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 143 people received their bachelor's degree in conservation from Humboldt State University.
+About 61% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+Data shows that Humboldt State University graduates that hold this degree go on to make a median salary of $34,020.

 142 Yearly Graduations

 University of Phoenix - Arizona comes in at #17 on our list of the most popular colleges offering bachelor's degrees in conservation.
 Each year, around 89,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-For the 2020-2021 academic year, 142 bachelor's degrees were handed out to conservation majors at UOPX - Arizona.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 61% were women.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,215 per year.
+During the most recent year for which we have data, 142 people received their bachelor's degree in conservation from UOPX - Arizona.
+Of these students, 58% were women and 28% were members of underrepresented racial-ethnic groups.
+University of Phoenix - Arizona conservation graduates who receive their bachelor's degree go on to jobs earning a median salary of $34,020.

 #17